This post may contain affiliate links. Check out this disclosure for more info. Thanks for your support!

-- Tequila– Siete Lequas and Fortaleza are both brands that produce some beautiful tequilas that would make a great gift for a tequila lover.
+- Tequila– Siete Leguas and Fortaleza are both brands that produce some beautiful tequilas that would make a great gift for a tequila lover.

-- Amaro – Amaro Montegro, Amaro Lucano and Amaro Nonio are all very popular and delicious.
+- Amaro – Amaro Montenegro, Amaro Lucano and Amaro Nonino are all very popular and delicious.
 Fernet Branca is another good bet!

-- Whiskey– Colonel E.H Talyor, Basil Hayden and 4 Roses Small Batch would all be great choices for the Bourbon category.
+- Whiskey– Colonel E.H.
+Taylor, Jr. Small Batch, Basil Hayden and 4 Roses Small Batch would all be great choices for the Bourbon category.

-- Rums – Plantation Rum pineapple infused rum, Santa Teresa 1796 and Clemente Rhum Agricole.
+- Rums – Plantation Stiggins’ Fancy Pineapple Rum, Santa Teresa 1796 and Clement Rhum Agricole.

 - Gin – Plymouth, St. George Terroir Gin, Spirit Works Barrel Aged Gin.
 This last one is a bit unusual, but very delicious.